signalfx/splunk-otel-ruby/RELEASING.md

 - Once PR is approved and merged created a tag with the same version as `version.rb` prefixed with `v` and push the tag
 - Watch Gitlab CI for the `release` job to complete
-- Update the newly created Github Release notes with the contents of `CHANGELOG.md`
+- Back on Github create a release from the pushed tag with the contents of `CHANGELOG.md`